• Home

 • According to Google Business Support, the practice’s review count to increase by 100%, raising its average above 4.3.

 These success stories show that when done right, medical SEO is more than just a marketing tactic — it’s a growth engine.
-In the next section, we’ll cover the most common mistakes medical practices make in SEO, so you can avoid costly missteps and get results faster.
+In the next section, we’ll cover the most common benefits and mistakes medical practices make in SEO, so you can avoid costly missteps and get results faster.

-9. Common Medical SEO Mistakes to Avoid
+Common Medical SEO Mistakes to Avoid

 Even with the best intentions, many healthcare providers unknowingly sabotage their SEO efforts.
 Avoid these common pitfalls if you want to protect your rankings — and your patient trust.

-Ignoring Local SEO in
+Ignoring Local SEO for healthcare providers

 Using Generic Stock Images